 HOW TO MAKE IT WORK TO BENEFIT FROM IT

 Many organizations are afraid of the departure from traditional practices to remote working – partly because they are unsure how to manage it effectively.

 Here are three tips to keep in mind:

 1. Communication is the key

 Effective communication is crucial to remote working.
 In fact, communication is considered the biggest obstacle to developing trust with remote teams.
 Make sure you communicate well and often and pick the right communication tools that help to clearly convey the message to your colleagues.

 Email is great for tactical information.
 Video conferencing or phone works well when you need to brainstorm, tackle a challenging topic or share the difficult news.
 Project management software makes it easy to manage your projects, tasks, contacts, and billing – in one comprehensive system.
 Another benefit of project management software is that it allows each team member to see what everyone else is working on.
 This helps to understand what the high-level priorities are for the company and allows to assign tasks to any team member.

-Technology is fast evolving, and there are plenty of software available that ensures efficient communication.
-You’ll have to decide which technologies work best in which situations, and get comfortable using them.
+Technology is fast evolving, and there is plenty of software available that ensures effective communication.
+You’ll have to decide which technologies work best in which situations and get comfortable using them.
 Depending on the type of your business, here are some tools that are recommended for remote work:

 - Project management software – for example, Scoro, Mavenlink, Workflowmax.
 See a list of 46 best project management software & tools.